department-of-veterans-affairs/va.gov-team/products/ask-va/products/Ask-VA-MVP-1-Product-Outline.md

 >- Write form questions based on content style guide (without changing form functionality and output).
 >- Update UI to reflect the VA Design System.
 >- Make it mobile friendly.
->- Do iterative user research to test usability of new form design and content updates.
+>- Do iterative submitter research to test usability of new form design and content updates.
 >- Make it 508 Compliant.
 >- Complete necessary PRA updates.
 3. Implement form on VA.gov